jess-bennett/eat-your-seasons/README.md

 There are several features that I would like to have the opportunity to develop in the future given more time:

-* Bookmark recipes
+* Bookmark recipes\
 This feature would allow users to save favourite recipes to their profile in order to easily find them again at a later date.

-* Share own recipes
+* Share own recipes\
 I would like to give the site more of a community-feel, so that users can contribute their own seasonal recipes, based around the items from the 'What's in season' dashboard.

-* Create own weekly meal plan
+* Create own weekly meal plan\
 Following the implementation of the above feature, users would be able to select seasonal recipes from the site and the community to create a personalised weekly meal plan.

-* Collate ingredients in the shopping list
+* Collate ingredients in the shopping list\
 Currently, the ingredients in the shopping list are listed as they are pulled through from each individual recipes.
 So, you might see:
 ** 40g chopped onions
 ** 30g chopped onions
 being pulled through from two separate recipes.\
 In future, I would like to add functionality to collate these ingredients so that it shows:
 ** 70g chopped onions

+* Change subscription type\
+Whilst functionality to cancel a subscription has been implemented, it would be useful in future to allow users to upgrade or downgrade their subscription type.

+* Extend management pages\
+Currently, there is functionality for an admin user to manage the dashboard page and add/edit/delete seasonal items.
+In future, it would be nice to extend this to further areas of the website to allow for additional updates to recipes without the need to access the backend of the database.

 ## :construction: Development Process